PawelMlyniec/Weather_prediction/README.md

 Try different architectures.

 ## Data
-Dataset is in folder Data.
+Dataset is in folder data.

 Data description as in https://www.kaggle.com/selfishgene/historical-hourly-weather-data